achdc-1192/AWS/README.md

-# AWSConfig
+# AWS

-this repository contains custom config codes taken and modified from https://github.com/awslabs/aws-config-rules.
+This repository contains custom config codes taken and modified from https://github.com/awslabs/aws-config-rules.

-and few other AWS SDK java codes
+and few AWS SDK java codes shows how to use AWS CredentialsProvider methods and some random stuff